 Breads, Pastas and Desserts

 Now that I’ve learned how to make low-carb bread, the world is my oyster.
-By tweaking a few things, I can make all types of breads (just made a coco/peanut butter bread yesterday).
+By tweaking a few things, I can make all types of bread (just made a coco/peanut butter bread yesterday).
 As far as pasta goes, I use any firm vegetable to create pasta.
 With my spiral slicer I make fake spaghetti out of yams and zucchini.
 Spaghetti squash is a Godsend.
 I’m still exploring and experimenting.

 Once you make up your mind, you’ll find there’s nothing you can’t make following a low carb dietary plan.
 Of those items you can’t make, you don’t need them anyway.